factorhouse/kpow/README.md

 * Has a simple, transparent pricing structure
 * Is built and supported by an engineering-lead team deeply experienced in Kafka delivery

-The kPow image is available directly from [Docker Hub](https://hub.docker.com/r/operatr/kpow).
+The Kpow image is available directly from [Docker Hub](https://hub.docker.com/r/operatr/kpow).
 Images are built using [GitHub Actions](https://github.com/operatr-io/kpow/actions/workflows/build.yml).

 # Usage

-To use the kPow images from DockerHub run:
+To use the Kpow images from DockerHub run:

 ```
 docker pull operatr/kpow:89.4
 ```

-kPow's documentation is available at [https://docs.kpow.io](https://docs.kpow.io)
+Kpow's documentation is available at [https://docs.kpow.io](https://docs.kpow.io)

 # Quick Starts